marco-mariotti/selenoprofiles4/docs/user_profiles.rst

 ----------------------
 A profile represents a protein family.
 A selenoprofiles search constitutes a search for sequences that *fit* in the profile.
 A profile includes homologs from multiple species, ideally as diverse as possible.

+**Important**: because exonerate and genewise may select any profile sequence for their prediction, it is important that you only include *complete* sequences in the profile.
+Partial sequences may give rise to partial predictions.

 The variation among profile sequences determines which homologs it can identify.
 A profile is efficient in identifying homologs belonging to lineages that are included in the profile,